i-am-pierre/dotfiles/README.md

 # Steps to bootstrap a new system

-The goal of all of this is to quickly install dottiles and apps on mulitple platforms.
+The goal of all of this is to quickly install dotfiles and apps on mulitple platforms.

 ## macOS